munificent/craftinginterpreters/book/optimization.md

 <aside name="js">

-In the early proliferation of JavaScript VMs, the first widely-used benchmark suite was SunSpider from Mozilla.
+In the early proliferation of JavaScript VMs, the first widely-used benchmark suite was SunSpider from WebKit.
 During the browser wars, marketing folks used SunSpider results to claim their browser was fastest.
 That highly incentivized VM hackers to optimize to those benchmarks.